 Resulting in improved agent satisfaction and greater consistency in customer service quality

-The City of Vancouver’s biggest challenge came from its greatest attribute – providing employees with work/life balance while managing a 20% year-over-year call volume growth rate.
+The City of Vancouver’s biggest challenge came from its greatest attribute—providing employees with work/life balance while managing the call volume growth rate.
 The City of Vancouver needed a flexible solution that could not only handle an increased call volume with a high level of service, but could also inspire employees to work more efficiently.
-“By being efficient, we can help keep tax rates low while still providing great service to the citizens of Vancouver,” said Marc Dube, Team Manager (Workforce).
+“By being efficient, we can help keep tax rates low while still providing great service to the citizens of Vancouver,” said Marc Dubé, Team Manager (Workforce).

-The City of Vancouver turned to Calabrio Workforce Management to plan for the future.
-With the ability to accurately schedule the right resources at the right time to answer the forecasted call volume, management has been able to effectively balance employee satisfaction while providing exceptional service for their growing caller base.
-Calabrio Workforce Management solution enables the City of Vancouver to provide more consistent service.
+The City of Vancouver turned to Calabrio Workforce Management in 2009 to plan for the future.
+With the ability to accurately schedule the right resources at the right time to answer the forecasted call volume, management is able to effectively balance employee satisfaction while providing exceptional service for their growing caller base.
+The Calabrio Workforce Management solution enables the City of Vancouver to provide more consistent service.
 Each employee is trained to be a generalist so that every caller receives the same level of service.
-“We are very much moving towards a McDonald’s model, where Big Mac tastes the same no matter which city you order it in,” Dube said.
+“We are very much moving towards a McDonald’s model, where Big Mac tastes the same no matter which city you order it in,” Dubé said.